VAT Registration Documents – CZ

 6. Director's ID or Passport

-A valid passport or government-issued ID for company directors.
+A valid passport or government-issued ID card for company directors or authorised representatives.

 Ensure the ID or passport is valid and not expired.